SaschaWillems/ModernVkTriangle/README.md

 We'll use C++ 20, mostly it's designated initializers.
 They help with Vulkan's verbosity and improve code readability.
 Aside from that we won't be using any modern language features and also work with the C Vulkan headers instead of the [C++](https://github.com/KhronosGroup/Vulkan-Hpp) ones.
 Aside from personal preferences this is done to make this tutorial as approachable as possible, even for people that don't work with C++.

+## Shading language

+Vulkan does consume shaders in an intermediate format called [SPIR-V](https://www.khronos.org/spirv/).
+This decouples the API from the actual shading language.
+Initially only GLSL was supported, but in 2025 there are more and better options.
+One of those is [Slang](https://github.com/shader-slang) and that's what we'll be using for this tutorial.
+The language itself is more modern than GLSL and offers some convenient features.

 ## Build system

 Our build system will be [CMake](https://cmake.org/).
 Similar to my approach to writing code, things will be kept as simple as possible with the added benefit of being able to follow this tutorial with a wide variety of C++ compilers and IDEs.